eydamson-dev/orchard/README.md

 # Interface Development Test

 ## CI/CD Setup
 This project is up and running on GitHub Pages, thanks to the smooth CI/CD setup.
-Just push a commit to the main branch, and after a successful build, the page using this via [https://eydamson-dev.github.io/orchard/](https://eydamson-dev.github.io/orchard/) 🌟
+Just push a commit to the main branch, and after a successful build, you can visit the page using via [https://eydamson-dev.github.io/orchard/](https://eydamson-dev.github.io/orchard/) 🌟

 ## To run the project locally
 * ```npm install``` Install required packages